 I had the worst experience with chrome where essentially, it was blocking me from starting a rails server.
 I wished I had a screenshot of it!
 It had something to do with the server not being “safe”.
 It took an entire day and a half of troubleshooting, reading tons of articles, skimming through the Cloud9 support FAQs, and submitting my own questions, until I gave up trying.
 It was the most frustrating thing since I started this course.
 Apparently, tons of people were experiencing the same thing, but their solutions were outdated and I had no way to fix this issue until I realized it was midnight and the thought of maybe uninstalling and reinstalling chrome could work.

 But wait, it gets better!
 I followed directions from a website that instructed me on how to “Delete Chrome”.
 I wanted to purge my Macbook of it and then completely raise it from the dead but without any baggage.
 This required for me to delete cache files, cookies, anything Chrome related.
 After purging Chrome from my computer, I reinstalled it.
 Then this is when it hit me.
 I DIDN’T BACK UP ANY OF MY CHROME PROFILES!!
-I use one for school where it contains all of my bookmarks for rails, css, gems,, my environment and every interesting article that I wanted to save for later.
+I use one for school where it contains all of my bookmarks for rails, css, gems, learn.co, my environment and every interesting article that I wanted to save for later.
 I also had one for work as well and another for just personal stuff like banks, shopping etc.

 It was now 2 AM and I couldn’t sleep knowing that all of my chrome profiles in which I use for different things are now gone.
 Most importantly, my bookmarks were gone.
 I tried for a couple of hours to manipulate files and revive deleted cache files but to no avail.
 Finally it was around 4:30 AM where I decided to give up and just re-add the bookmarks that I do remember.
 However, instead of creating profiles that aren’t attached to an email I am now using one profile with folders for different things.
 I definitely learned my lesson here.